eclab/grains/quant/README.md

 ## Range and Resolution

-It looks like GRAINS's range is about 50 notes (4 octaves and a bit), starting at 0V.
-It's not capable of higher values.
-I'm not sure why yet.
+Mozzi's output is capable of a range of 42 notes.
+That's about 3.5 octaves.
+This is also the quantizer's range: values above that will just get quantized to the top note.

-Furthermore, the range is a bit nonlinear.
-I have a lookup table in QUANT which gets as close as I can to my own GRAINS but I do not know if it matches other people's GRAINS.
+The range is a bit nonlinear.
+I have a lookup table in QUANT which gets as close as I can to my own GRAINS but I do not yet know:

+- Does it match other people's GRAINS?

+- Does it change as the GRAINS warms up?
+This is hard to nail down because I am driving VCOs, which also warm up...

 I could use some help here: if I can't get it to match, it'll be hard to output notes from GRAINS for some other projects I have in mind.
 Send me mail and let me know how it does on your unit.

 Also note that GRAINS's resolution is only about 100 ticks per octave.
 This means I can maybe get within 7 cents of a note but not nail it exactly.